AndroidTestBugReport/ReCDroid/README.md

 ```sh
    ./runCrash_newsblur.sh
 ```
+   After you watch the event sequence in this result, you can mannualy repeat them on the app.
+This event sequence can trigger a crash as described in the bug report.
 7. Close all of the terminals and emluator before you want to test another bug report.

 ### Toubleshooting